 Kings Norton Cemetery

-A Christmas Memorial Tree has been planted, near the office, to allow people to tie memorial cards to the branches.
-Various designs of cards are available from the cemetery office and are free of charge - although we would kindly ask that you consider a donation in the box for Macmillan Cancer Support.
+For the first year a Christmas Memorial Tree was planted, near the office, to allow people to tie memorial cards to the branches.
+Cards were available from the cemetery office for a donation to Macmillan Cancer Support.
+We are very pleased to announce that our Memorial Tree has raised over £160 for Macmillan Cancer Support

 A Brief History

 Kings Norton Cemetery was opened on 7 January 2005 by Councillor Len Gregory.
 It is sited on a former Roman settlement, one of very few known in the Birmingham area.
 Finds have revealed pottery made in the Severn Valley and the Malverns with smaller quantities from as far a field as the continent.

 The site, which has more recently been farmland, has retained much of its ancient features including ancient hedgerows and ditches.
 Planned to be developed in phases, the initial phase extends to some six acres and has a high specification CCTV security system.

 Kings Norton Cemetery has graves available for adult and children interments on lawn header sections.
 There are also two cremation sections which are able to receive up to either two or four cremated remains interments.
 Ashes Caskets may be purchased from the cemetery office for the burial of cremated remains.

 Children and Adult Muslim lawn header sections are also available

 Section markers have been fixed to each burial section of the cemetery - making it much easier for visitors to find the section they are looking for.
 Once on the desired section all of our graves run in number order along the rows.
 The number etched on the side or back of the memorial headstone is the grave number.